omphalos/require-shim/README.markdown

 **Importing one module into another**

-The following example defines a module called 'my-hello-world', adds a property called 'message' to it, and prints it on the screen.
+The following example references one module from another:

 	// define the first module
 	provide('my-hello-world', function(require, exports) {